GGonryun/warp-portal/daemon/README.md

 ### Authentication
 - **sudo**: Check if user has sudo privileges (also supports legacy "checksudo")

+### Machine Registration (NEW)
+- **register**: Register a new machine with the system (HTTP providers only)
+  - Accepts machine hostname, public IP, and optional labels
+  - Returns registration confirmation and optional machine code
+  - Used by the `warpportal register` CLI command for automatic registration

 ### Session Management (NEW)
 - **open_session**: Handle PAM session start events
 - **close_session**: Handle PAM session end events